travis-ci/docs-travis-ci-com/user/reference/overview.md

 ### For a particular .travis.yml configuration

-Many different parts of your `.travis.yml` affect what infrastructure your build runs on.
-The following list describes some of the main settings that determine build routing:

-* Any of the following settings related to docker route your build to a Ubuntu Trusty linux  virtual machine running on Google Cloud Engine.
+* Our default infrastructure is an Ubuntu Linux (`os: linux`) virtual machine running on Google Compute Engine.
+You can specify which version of Ubuntu using the `dist` key.

-  - `services: docker`
-  - *any* other `sudo` command in your build script
-  - *any* other `docker` command in your build script

 * Using `os: osx`, setting a version of Xcode using `osx_image:`, or using a macOS specific language such as `language: objective-c` routes your build to macOS infrastructure.